Lexeme

 A lexeme (/ˈlɛksiːm/) is a unit of lexical meaning that underlies a set of words that are related through inflection.
 It is a basic abstract unit of meaning, a unit of morphological analysis in linguistics that roughly corresponds to a set of forms taken by a single root word.
-For example, in English, run, runs, ran and running are forms of the same lexeme, which can be represented as RUN.
+For example, in the English language, run, runs, ran and running are forms of the same lexeme, which can be represented as RUN.

 One form, the lemma (or citation form), is chosen by convention as the canonical form of a lexeme.
 The lemma is the form used in dictionaries as an entry's headword.
 Other forms of a lexeme are often listed later in the entry if they are uncommon or irregularly inflected.

 Description

 The notion of the lexeme is central to morphology, the basis for defining other concepts in that field.
 For example, the difference between inflection and derivation can be stated in terms of lexemes: